|

 explain where the preferences that supposedly dictate the individual’s choice

-because if individual demands were interdependent they would not be additive,
+relations, because if individual demands were interdependent they would not

 key analytical tool - would be undefined.
 And they cannot come from society,